ccarmona1/react-github/README.md

 - Implementation of an AbortController to avoid sending the same request to GitHub without resolving a previous one.
 - Improving tailwindcss code with reusable components and modern configurations.
+- Creation of E2E tests with cypress or playwright.
+- Implementation of loading components to improve usability.